 The first tournament was held at Winagamie, near Appleton.
 It has been held at various locations - Fond du Lac, Lawsonia, Wisconsin Rapids, Stevens Point, Lake Arrowhead, Janesville Riverside, University Ridge in Madison, and Cherokee Country Club in Madison in 2012.
 It returned to University Ridge in 2013 after course renovations were completed.
 The Tournament Series expanded from one division to two divisions in 2003.
 In 2020-21, the Meadow Valleys Course at Blackwolf Run in Kohler hosted the State Championships in two divisions in the fall and one alternate season division in the spring for schools opting out of the fall season because of the COVID-19 pandemic.

-Edgewood leads in number of team championships won with 15.
+Edgewood leads in number of team championships won with 16.
 Madison West, which won the first five State titles, and La Crosse Central are next in line with five.
-Appleton West, Arrowhead, Homestead and Middleton have won four titles, and Madison Memorial, Notre Dame and The Prairie School have won three.
+Appleton West, Arrowhead, Homestead, Middleton and Prescott have won four titles, and Madison Memorial, Notre Dame and The Prairie School have won three.

 Osceola has produced the largest number of medalists with eight.
 Madison Memorial has had six individual champions, and Appleton West, Edgewood and Racine Case have each produced five individual champions.